ManInDark/bootc-image/README.md

 ## Build

 A qcow image may be built by first calling `make oci` to build the oci image and then `make qcow` to turn it into a bootable qcow image.
+For hardware installation, I recommend the anaconda-iso variant.

+You should adapt user & disk settings in `disk_config/user.toml` before you build your own installation iso though.

 ## Links